cloudberry-contrib/cbcopy/README.md

 ## Migrating Data with cbcopy

-Before migrating data, you need to copy cbcopy_helper to the `$GPHOME/bin` directory on all nodes of both the source and target databases.
-Then you need to find a host that can connect to both the source database and the target database, and use the cbcopy command on that host to initiate the migration.
-Note that database superuser privileges are required for both source and target databases to perform the migration.
+Before migrating data, you need to copy cbcopy_helper to the `$GPHOME/bin` directory on all nodes of both the source and destination databases.
+Then you need to find a host that can connect to both the source database and the destination database, and use the cbcopy command on that host to initiate the migration.
+Note that database superuser privileges are required for both source and destination databases to perform the migration.

 By default, both metadata and data are migrated.
 You can use `--metadata-only` to migrate only metadata, or `--data-only` to migrate only data.
 Based on our best practices, we recommend migrating metadata first using `--metadata-only`, and then migrating data using `--data-only`.
 This two-step approach helps ensure a more controlled and reliable migration process.